manjaro/pacman-mirrors/docs/index.md

 ### Manjaro branch to use for your system
 #### ```# Branch = stable```
 The setting defaults to ***stable*** branch.
 Select ***stable***, ***testing*** or ***unstable***.
-The setting can be change by invoking pacman-mirrors using the `--api --set-branch <branch>` argument.
+The setting can be changed by invoking `pacman-mirrors --api --set-branch <branch>`.

 ### Generation method
 #### ```# Method = rank```
 The setting defaults to ***rank***.
 Select ***rank*** or ***random***.
-The setting can be changed by invoking pacman-mirrors using the `--method <method>` argument.
+The setting can be changed by invoking `pacman-mirrors --method <method>`.

 ### Protocols and priority
 #### ```# Protocols = ```
 The setting defines which protocols offered by mirrors will be considered in a mirrorlist.
-At the moment mirrors offers: http, https, ftp, ftps.
+At the moment mirrors offers: http, https, ftp.
+The default is empty which means all protocols in reversed order.
+When the mirrorlist is created and a mirror has more than one protocol defined only the first protocol is written to the mirrorlist.
 Separate the protocols with ***comma*** **or** ***space***.
-Not specifying a protocol will ban the protocol from being used.
-The default is empty which means all protocols in reversed order.
-When the mirrorlist is created and a mirror has more than one protocol defined
-only the first protocol is written to the mirrorlist.
+The setting can be changed by invoking `pacman-mirrors --api --proto <proto> <proto>`.

 ### Specify to use only mirrors from a specific country.
 #### ```# Country = ```